-What Is Fault And No-fault State And How Does That Apply In Kansas
+What Is A Fault And No-Fault State And How Does That Apply In Kansas

 Kansas is a comparative fault state so it is very important to determine who was at fault in causing an accident.
-More specifically, comparative fault in Kansas is called modified comparative fault which means it’s not pure comparative fault.
-In this state you have to prove that you as a driver were less than 50% at fault.
-Otherwise if fault is 50-50, you would recover nothing.
-If you were just as much at fault as the other driver then you recover nothing.
-However, if you are less than 50% at fault then you can still recover damages.
-The percentage of fault is applied to the damages that you have suffered.
-That is the percentage of your damages that you can recover based upon the other driver’s percentage of fault.
+More specifically, comparative fault in Kansas is called modified comparative fault, which means it’s not purely comparative fault.
+In this state, you have to prove that you as a driver were less than 50 percent at fault; otherwise, if fault is 50-50, you would recover nothing.
+If you were just as much at fault as the other driver, then you recover nothing.
+However, if you are less than 50 percent at fault, then you can still recover damages.
+The percentage of fault is applied to the damages that you have suffered, that is, the percentage of your damages that you can recover based upon the other driver’s percentage of fault.

 For example, Missouri law has pure comparative fault where all you have to do is prove the other driver was at fault.
-If you prove the other driver was 10% at fault, you can recover 10% of your damages even if you were 90% at fault.
-Kansas, however, is a modified comparative fault state.
-Therefore, fault becomes more difficult and it’s very important that that issue be carefully analyzed very early on in a case by a competent lawyer.
+If you prove the other driver was 10 percent at fault, you can recover 10 percent of your damages even if you were 90 percent at fault.
+Kansas, however, is a modified comparative fault state, therefore, fault becomes more difficult and it’s very important that that issue be carefully analyzed very early on in a case by a competent lawyer.

-How Difficult Can It Be To Determine 51% Or Less Than 50% Fault?
+How Difficult Can It Be To Determine 51 Percent Or Less Than 50 Percent Fault?
 Are Experts, Accident Reconstructionists Brought In?

-If the damage is warranted and the accident can be reconstructed provided there is enough evidence an accident reconstructionist can be brought in to prove who was at fault.
+If the damage is warranted and the accident can be reconstructed, provided there is enough evidence, an accident reconstructionist can be brought in to prove who was at fault.
 However, it can be very expensive and time consuming to do so.
-Additionally, it is something that needs to be done relatively early in the process so that evidence is preserved.
-For example, if you don’t have pictures of the skid marks, you may lose the ability to establish a particular set of marks proves the vehicle that caused the collision hit the brakes for a short period of time when they should have otherwise applied breaks earlier.
+Additionally, it is something that needs to be done relatively early on in the process so that evidence is preserved.
+For example, if you don’t have pictures of the skid marks, you may lose.
+The ability to establish a particular set of marks proves the vehicle that caused the collision hit the brakes for a short period of time when they should have otherwise applied brakes earlier.
 Although they are not used on a lot of cases, accident reconstruction experts can be used in Kansas to prove fault.